DannyArends/CTLmapping/README.md

 #### Algorithm

-Learn more about the [algorithm](doc/ALGORITHM.md) behind CTL mapping
+Learn more about the [algorithm](doc/ALGORITHM.md) behind CTL mapping.
+Alternatively I gave a workshop during the complex traits consortium meeting in Glasgow to demonstrate CTL mapping on an example data set.
+The presentation and code can be found on my [website](https://www.dannyarends.nl/ctc/)

 ### Installing the R package from CRAN
 The quickest and prefered way to start mapping CTLs, is to